 On November 3, 2006, the Company entered into a definitive Asset Purchase Agreement for indibulin and a License Agreement to proprietary nanosuspension technology with affiliates of Baxter Healthcare S.A.
 The purchase included the entire indibulin intellectual property portfolio as well as existing drug substance and capsule inventories.
 The terms of the Asset Purchase Agreement included an upfront cash payment of approximately \$1.1 million and an additional \$100 thousand payment for existing inventory, both of which were expensed in 2006.
 In addition to the upfront costs, the Asset Purchase Agreement includes additional diligence and milestone payments that could amount to approximately \$8 million in the aggregate and royalties on net sales of products covered by a valid claim of a patent for the life of the patent on a country-by-country basis.
 The Company expensed a \$625 thousand milestone payment upon the successful U.S. IND application for indibulin in 2007.
-The License Agreement requires payment of a \$15 thousand annual patent and license prosecution/maintenance fee through the expiration of the last of the Licensed Patents which is expected to expire in 2025, as well as royalties on net sales of licensed products covered by a valid claim of a patent for the life of the patent on a country-by-country basis.
+The License Agreement requires payment of a \$15 thousand annual patent and license prosecution/maintenance fee through the expiration of the last of the Licensed Patents which is expected to expire in 2025, and single digit royalties on net sales of licensed products covered by a valid claim of a patent for the life of the patent on a country-by-country basis.
+The term of the license agreement extends until the expiration of the last to expire of the patents covering the licensed products, subject to earlier termination in the event of defaults by the parties under the license agreement.

 In October 2009, the Baxter License Agreement was amended to allow the Company to manufacturer indibulin.
-No milestones have been reached or expensed as of June 30, 2010.
+No milestones under the license agreement were reached or expensed during the nine months ended September 30, 2010.